Skip to main content

 The cardiovascular system is not merely a pump and a network of pipes; it is a highly responsive system, constantly receiving and integrating signals from various endocrine axes.
 Beyond the sex steroids and growth hormone, other hormonal systems play critical roles in modulating cardiovascular risk and function.

 Similarly, the intricate relationship between metabolic hormones and cardiovascular health cannot be overstated.
 Insulin, produced by the pancreas, is central to glucose metabolism.
-Insulin resistance, a condition where cells become less responsive to insulin, is a precursor to type 2 diabetes and is strongly associated with increased risk, promoting endothelial dysfunction, inflammation, and dyslipidemia.
+Insulin resistance, a condition where cells become less responsive to insulin, is a precursor to type 2 diabetes and is strongly associated with increased cardiovascular disease risk, promoting endothelial dysfunction, inflammation, and dyslipidemia.
 Hormonal optimization protocols that improve insulin sensitivity, such as testosterone recalibration in men or certain peptide therapies, can therefore yield significant cardiovascular benefits.

 The precise balance of these hormonal systems, rather than the isolated function of any single hormone, dictates long-term cardiovascular resilience.
 A holistic approach to hormonal optimization aims to restore this systemic balance, thereby mitigating cumulative risk factors and supporting the body’s inherent capacity for cardiovascular health.